guvarallo/Jamming/README.md

 ### Prerequisites

-You will need to generate a Client ID at https://developer.spotify.com/
+1. You will need to generate a Client ID at https://developer.spotify.com/
+2. If you want to deploy, you will need to change the redirectUri in Spotify.js file to your own domain.
+To just test it locally, change to localhost:3000.
+You will also need to add your domain in the Spotify settings of your app, under Redirect URIs, in order to work correctly.

 ## Built With